techno-tim/techno-tim.github.io/_posts/2021-09-03-docker-compose-install.md

 tags: homelab docker docker-compose
 ---

-## Install Docker Engine, containerd, and Docker Compose
+## Install Docker Engine, containerd, and Docker Compose on Ubuntu

-If you have an existing version of Docker install, it might be best to remove it first.
+If you have an existing version of Docker install, it is best to remove it first.
 See the [Cleaning Up](#cleaning-up)

+if you're installing this on Debian, see [Docker's Debian Install Guide](https://docs.docker.com/engine/install/debian/)

 ```bash
 sudo apt-get update